human-conditions/yodrew.github.io-original/_pages/design.md

 #### normal

 Hygiene uses only normal conditions.
 A darkroom is merely what all shelter should be: easily darkened.
-Street lamps and large unshuttered windows make darkened bedrooms critical to survival.
+Street lamps and large unshuttered windows make the darkening of bedrooms critical to survival.
 Everyone’s bedroom should be a darkroom, at least for nightly sleep.
 It is normal, just rare...for now.

 How is total darkness normal for sleep and healing?
 The original human habitat is tropical forest, whose dense canopy makes the forest floor pitch black at night.
 While we can sleep in light if necessary, it compromises the quality of sleep.
 No biological adaptation to it has occurred, only [*vital accommodation*](/hygiene#laws-of-life) (development of tolerance) at the expense of overall function.